ndrean/z-html/README.md

 This is useful for web scapping, email sanitization, test engine for integrated tests, SSR post-processing of fragments.

-This binding stays as close as possible to `JavaScript` semantics.
+The primitives exposed here stay as close as possible to `JavaScript` semantics.

 **Features:**